enragedginger/akka-quartz-scheduler/README.md

 - `threadPool.threadPriority` - **[Int]** A number, between 1 (Lowest priority) and 10 (Highest priority), specifying the priority to assign to Quartz' threads *DEFAULTS TO 5*
 - `threadPool.daemonThreads` - **[Boolean]** A boolean indicating whether the threads Quartz creates should execute as [Daemon Threads](http://stackoverflow.com/a/2213348) or not. *DEFAULTS TO TRUE*

-There are two 'primary' sub-blocks of the `akka.quartz` configuration, which are `schedules` and `calendars`.
+There are two 'primary' sub-blocks of the `pekko.quartz` configuration, which are `schedules` and `calendars`.

 #### Schedule Configuration